The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Prevention of Atelectasis

-Smokers can decrease their risk of postoperative atelectasis by stopping smoking Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
-Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more , ideally at least 6 to 8 weeks before surgery.
+People who smoke can decrease their risk of postoperative atelectasis by stopping smoking Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and pharmacologic treatment, such as varenicline, bupropion... read more , ideally at least 6 to 8 weeks before surgery.
 Drug treatment for patients with chronic lung disorders (eg, chronic obstructive pulmonary disease [COPD] Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more ) should be optimized before surgery.
 Preoperative inspiratory muscle training (including incentive spirometry) should be considered for patients scheduled for thoracic or upper abdominal surgery.

 After surgery, early ambulation and lung expansion techniques (eg, coughing, deep breathing exercises, incentive spirometry) may also decrease risk.